Cure100061148/Rocket-Game/README.md

 Left mouse clicks: rocket moves left

 [Using keyboard]
-Right: x or /
+Right: A or K
-Left: z or .
+Left: S or L